Dre Campbell Farm

 4. Pepper Spray

 Pepper spray can also deter skunks.
-All you have to do is make some and use it to spray the areas that you want them to stay away from.
+So make some and spray the areas you want them to avoid.

-To make a homemade pepper spray for skunks, fill a pot with a quart of water and add one hot pepper along with a tablespoon of cayenne pepper.
+To make a homemade pepper spray for skunks, fill a pot with a quart of water and add one hot pepper and a tablespoon of cayenne pepper.

 Let it boil, then remove it from the heat.
-When it cools down, use it as a skunk repellent for your yard.
+Use it as a skunk repellent for your yard when it cools down.

 5. Peppermint Oil